 Even though it isn't a national holiday, Loy Krathong is probably Thailand’s most interesting and fascinating festival.
 Also known as the "Festival of Lights" and celebrated nationwide, this popular festival symbolizes the close ties between the Thai culture and water.
 Loy Krathong is also celebrated in other Asian countries, though under different names, including Myanmar as the "Tazaungdaing festival", Sri Lanka as "Il Full Moon Poya" and Cambodia as "Bon Om Touk".
 The dates of the festival always cause plenty of confusion, as the exact dates change every year.
 Loy Krathong Festival is held on the evening of the full moon of the 12th month in the traditional Thai lunar calendar, which usually falls in the month of November when the water level is high and the climate is pleasantly cool.
 However, the religious ceremonies and events are held over a period of some days, normally a day before and a day after the date of the full moon.
-Loy Krathong in 2017 is on Friday, the 23rd of November, but the festival begins on 21 November and ends on 24 November, while in 2019 it will be on Friday, the 23rd of November.
+In 2018, Loy Krathong will be held on Friday, the 23rd of November, but the festival begins on 21 November and ends on 24 November, while in 2019 it will be on Wednesday, the 13th of November.